Incontinence Care For Seniors: 9 Tips for Caregivers

 Studies have shown that about 50% of older adults have some form of incontinence.
 For many, it can be uncomfortable, messy, or embarrassing.

-It can also be a major source of stress for caregivers who try to minimize accidents and clean up the messes.
+It can also be a significant source of stress for caregivers who try to minimize accidents and clean up the messes.

-To reduce stress and mess for both seniors and caregivers, we share 9 helpful incontinence care tips.
+To reduce stress and mess for both seniors and caregivers, we share nine helpful tips for managing incontinence in seniors.

-Despite popular misconceptions, incontinence isn’t a normal part of aging.
-It’s often caused by common and treatable medical conditions.
+Despite popular misconceptions, incontinence isn’t a regular part of aging.
+Common and treatable medical conditions often cause incontinence in aging adults.

-If you notice ongoing signs of incontinence, take your older adult to the doctor for a thorough examination to figure out if they have an infection (like a UTI) or other treatable condition.
+If you notice ongoing signs of incontinence, take your loved one to the doctor for a thorough examination to figure out if they have an infection (like a UTI) or other treatable condition.

 Did you know that many common foods and drinks can trigger incontinence?
 Many of these triggers and bladder irritants are things that we’d never think of.